 Brella Matchmaking is based on Artificial Intelligence recommendations.
 It allows attendees to select detailed interests and intents to make meaningful connections.

 Matchmaking is the core feature to facilitate pre-determined meetings at your event.
-For that, you need to enable it to allow participants to send meeting requests based on intents.
+You need to enable it to allow participants to send meeting requests based on intents.

 This article walks you through the main aspects of this feature and how you can make the most of it for your events.
 Let's get started! 🚀